toptal/picasso/docs/decisions/18-spacing-tokens.md

 # Existing approaches

-- [Chakra UI](https://chakra-ui.com/docs/styled-system/theme#spacing) exports tokens like `spacing.space['2'] = '0.5rem'`(key to rem)
+- [Chakra UI](https://chakra-ui.com/docs/styled-system/theme#spacing) exports tokens like `spacing.space['2'] = '0.5rem'`(key to string value in `rem` units)
-- [Caliber](https://github.com/toptal/caliber/blob/9a0b91110f1c82e07d30f684bb42b49e0e34f918/tailwind.preset.design-tokens.js#L2) exports tokens like `theme.spacing['2'] = '8px'` (key to pixel)
+- [Caliber](https://github.com/toptal/caliber/blob/9a0b91110f1c82e07d30f684bb42b49e0e34f918/tailwind.preset.design-tokens.js#L2) exports tokens like `theme.spacing['2'] = '8px'` (key to string value in `px` units)

 # Proposal

 ## Goal

-Picasso has to provde full set of BASE desing increments so they are reused when developing Picasso-based applications, at the same time not breaking existing usage of spacing in affected components.
+Picasso has to provde full set of BASE desing increments so they are used when developing Picasso-based applications.
+Introduced changes do not break existing usage of spacing in related components.

 ## Technical implementation